 Queensland has two major and five secondary international airports (including the privately owned Wellcamp Airport in Toowoomba which commenced international passenger flight operations in October 2016), as well as a large network of commercial domestic airports and private airfields.
-Brisbane Airport is the third busiest in the country behind Sydney and Melbourne.
-Brisbane airport is constructing a A\$1.3 billion second runway, which will effectively double its capacity.
+Brisbane Airport is the third busiest in the country behind Sydney and Melbourne with 10.0 million passenger transiting in 2021-22, down from the pre-COVID level of 23.6 million in 2018-19.
+Following several years of construction, in July 2020 the Brisbane airport opened its completed new runway, which is expected to double the airport's capacity.